msdacsystems/hymnalbrowser-lite/DOCUMENTATION.md

 Autohotkey may not be the best language to develop this app, but this is just an experimental project to temporarily fix the slow runtime issue in the Python-based Hymnal Browser.

 It is programmed in C++ and its source code is open source.
-Though it's made for task automation which doesn't fit much in our application, the speed it offers makes it easier to run faster that is why we decided to create an application using this language.
+Though it's made for task automation which doesn't fit much in our application, the speed it offers makes it easier to run faster which is why we decided to create an application using this language.

 ## Code Dependencies